Why You Shouldn’t Ignore Your Car’s Check Engine Light

 “A check engine light cannot be ignored,” says John Burkhauser, an auto repair specialist and director of educational programs at Bolt On Technology.
 “The system is telling you that something has failed and will immediately cause damage to your vehicle that will be costly to repair.”

 Ignoring your check engine light could result in immediate car problems or deterioration over time.
 “These codes are annoying, but they can be serious enough to leave you on the side of the road,” says Lauren Fix, The Car Coach.
 Make sure that doesn’t happen by learning the 14 signs your car is about to die.

 You may not be seeing any immediate issues with your car, because your car’s internal systems may have the ability to override the cause, Burkhauser says.
 But it’s not running as well as it should be.
 “Over time and distance, this problem can become a bigger problem and affect other sensors and systems,” Burkhauser says.

 Continuing to ignore the check engine light on can also hide other issues, he notes.
 Because one light indicates so many different possible failures, other items can fail and be hidden behind the first failure.
 That can become an issue when the vehicle is looked at to fix the problem.

 The mechanic may get a list of codes telling them what systems or sensors have an issue, Burkhauser says.
 There’s a specific order of diagnosis, because one sensor or system failure can cause another to system to fail.
 “The tech needs to fix one item first, then diagnose the vehicle to see if the other issues were fixed,” he says.
-To avoid that and keep your vehicle in the best shape possible, try these 74 car maintenance tips.

 So why did your check engine light go on in the first place?
 Here are some common reasons, according to Fix: